-Dating apps are once again preparing to be abuzz with activity for Valentine’s Day.
-Even though outlooks toward dating apps have become increasingly positive over the past few years, with platforms gaining in both popularity and users, they have throughout their short existence continued to attract a great deal of attention on the risks they pose to users from a personal safety perspective.
+Dating apps are again preparing to be abuzz with activity for Valentine’s Day.
+Even though outlooks toward dating apps have become increasingly positive over the past few years, with platforms gaining in both popularity and users, they have, throughout their short existence, continued to attract a great deal of attention to the risks they pose to users from a personal safety perspective.

 The financial details back them up, too: the FTC recently highlighted that, with $1.3b in losses over the last five years, romance scams are now the biggest fraud category they track.